Quantized Hall drift in a frequency-encoded photonic Chern insulator: Results

-Breaking $\mathcal{T}$ and realizing the Haldane Hamiltonian is achieved by adding the NNN component at frequency $\Omega$.
+Breaking $\mathcal{T}$ and realizing the Haldane-like Hamiltonian is achieved by adding the NNN component at frequency $\Omega$.
 Using a phase of $\phi_h=\pi/2$, setting $\Delta=0$ and working in a regime where $\abs{U}^2\gg\abs{V}^2$, we again open a significant bandgap (Fig.~\ref{fig:band_structure} (g)-(h)).
-Interestingly, the intensity of each band changes as a function of $\textbf{k}$, with the lower (upper) band reaching a vanishing intensity at $K$ ($K'$); this is a direct consequence of the mass term $h_z(\textbf{k})$ since the transmission measurement is performed along the CCW direction (see Methods).
+Interestingly, the intensity of each band changes as a function of $\textbf{k}$, with the lower (upper) band reaching a vanishing intensity at $K$ ($K'$); this is a direct consequence of the mass term $h_z(\textbf{k})$ since the transmission measurement is performed along the CCW direction (see Appendix C).